 To schedule an individual appointment please call us at 069/798-34930, -34922 oder -34905.

-You may also visit us short-notice and without prior appointment during our open consultation hours at 'Beratungszentrum' located at Campus Westend.
-The open counselling hours take place every Tuesday and Thursday from 3 p.m. till 5 p.m.
+You may also visit us short-notice and without prior appointment during our open consultation hours at the ServiceCenter' located at the building of tje language and cultural studies at Campus Westend.
+The open counselling hours take place every Tuesday from 1 p.m. till 3 p.m. and Thursday from 10 a.m. till 12 a.m.

 During term time we also offer open consultation hours at HfMDK every two weeks, on Wednesday from 2 p.m. till 4 p.m.
 There are also sheduled open counselling hours at the locations of our other affiliated universities.
 For dates see here->.